RJCunanan/LogisimAPI/README.md

 ### New Features
 * Additional Logic Gates (NAND, NOR, XOR)
-* Redo and Undo functionality to allow the user to go back and forth between current and previously created circuits
+* Undo functionality to allow the user to undo recent action
 * Dynamic taskbar that switches between different menus and allows for the addition of new buttons without running out of space
 * Sound feedback for user taps and background music during application startup
 * Realtime evaluation of circuits